symfony/symfony-docs/service_container.rst

 When you ask for the ``MessageGenerator`` service, the container constructs a new ``MessageGenerator`` object and returns it (see sidebar below).
-But if you never ask for the service, it's *never* constructed: saving memory and speed.
+But if you never ask for the service, it is *never* constructed: saving memory and speed.
 As a bonus, the ``MessageGenerator`` service is only created *once*: the same instance is returned each time you ask for it.